wavemaker/docs/website/blog/2024-12-16-expo-52-react-native-update.md

 For more information, see [Box Shadow and Filter Style Props](https://reactnative.dev/blog/2024/10/23/release-0.76-new-architecture#box-shadow-and-filter-style-props).

-### Other Notes

-- Google mandating SDK 35 for app updates on Play Store by August 31, 2025
-- Splash screen API migrated for Android 12+
-- Web assets now use strings/ImageSource for better web ecosystem interop
-- Added `ios.appleTeamId` field for multi-target iOS apps

 ## Upgrade Recommendations

 - Review breaking changes carefully
-- Test your app thoroughly with the New Architecture
 - Update platform dependencies
-- Migrate from deprecated APIs
 - Review and test layout & style changes